gurmeharsomal/media-screening-tool/README.md

 ## Part 2 Report: Automated Web Research Enrichment

 This plan outlines a comprehensive system for automatically enriching adverse media screening with additional biographical data through intelligent web research.
-The system addresses cases where critical disambiguating information (middle names, dates of birth, occupational details) is missing from the original article but may be found through targeted online research.
+The approach addresses cases where critical disambiguating information (middle names, dates of birth, occupational details) is missing from the original article but may be found through targeted online research.
 The approach prioritizes efficiency, accuracy, and regulatory compliance while significantly reducing analyst manual research time.

 ### Problem Definition and Scope